HAIR METAL MIXTAPE playlist cover

 What type of run is this playlist built for?

-Why does this mix metal with punk and glam?
+Why does this playlist mix punk with hair metal?